AdobeDocs/marketo.en/help/marketo/product-docs/administration/marketo-with-adobe-identity/overview.md

 **What's the difference between an Adobe Product Admin and a Marketo Engage Admin?**

 * Adobe Product Admin is a new role in the Marketo platform.
+* Adobe Product Admin role is granted to users added as a Product Admin in Adobe Admin Console
-* It is a read-only role and can't be edited or deleted from Marketo.
+* Adobe Product Admin is a read-only role and can't be edited or deleted from Marketo Engage.
-* It has the same rights and privileges as standard Marketo Admin.
+* Adobe Product Admin has the same rights and privileges as a standard Marketo Admin.
+* Marketo Engage Admin’s role is still an Admin and is granted to a user in Marketo Engage.

 **Is there any change in API client support?**

 Yes.
-Those who've been onboarded to Adobe IMS cannot utilize the existing Marketo User Management APIs.
-They would use the [IMS APIs](https://www.adobe.io/apis/experienceplatform/umapi-new.html).
+Those who've been onboarded to Adobe IMS cannot utilize all the existing Marketo User Management APIs.
+For user invite, update, and deletion actions, the [IMS APIs](https://www.adobe.io/apis/experienceplatform/umapi-new.html) should be used.
+For role management, the Marketo User Management APIs still apply.

 **Who do we contact for support?**